tomtsui88/tomcat-interview/README.md

 e.
 Get Tomcat server running on a container.

 f.
-Verify the Tomcat server is running and show us the default webpage of the webapp.
+Verify the Tomcat server is running and show us the default webpage (hello.jsp) of the webapp.